-An intuitive illustration of this observer-based controller's performance is given in figure 2.4, where a constant error is added to the ZMP measurement for a period of 1.5 s.
+An intuitive illustration of an observer-based controller's performance, where the measurable system output is the ZMP, is given in figure 2.4.
+Here a constant error for a period of 1.5 s is simulated.
 This error could be interpreted as an unexpected inclination of the ground or a constant force pushing the robot to one side.
 The control system incorporates this difference and compensates by smoothly adjusting the CoM trajectory, which consequently swings more to the opposite direction.

-A more detailed presentation of our approach and algorithms is presented in [13] and their application to the Nao in [14].
+A more detailed presentation of our past approaches and algorithms is presented in [12] and their application to the Nao in [13].